 - Passwords shall not consist of a single-word entry in a dictionary (astrobiologists), or a commonly chosen phrase that would easily be guessable based on organizational affiliation (fightonyoustalwartrams) or personal/professional interests (businessadministration or denverbroncosfan).
 Rather, a good password is easily memorized but not obvious (ends-justify-means, darwin#beagleship, or stereochemrocks).

-- Default passwords supplied by vendors shall always be changed immediately after implementation.
+- Default passwords supplied by vendors shall always be changed before production implementation.

 - In addition to enforcing good choice of passwords, systems that perform user authentication shall be configured to reduce the likelihood of a successful guessing attack and limit the scope of inappropriate access in the event of a compromise.